 The 4 HART[®] values (PV, SV, TV, QV) of a sensor can be evaluated and the analog HART[®] value (PV) can be measured via the digital HART[®] signal.
 Up to 40 digital HART[®] values can be recorded in total.
-It is possible to access the HART[®] sensor in the field from a PC tool.
+It is possible to access the HART[®] sensor in the field from a PC tool (e.g. FieldCare).
 In this way, the sensor can be configured from the control room and the status information of the sensor can be analyzed/displayed.
-The Advanced Data Manager acts as a HART[®] Gateway.
+The Memograph M acts as a HART[®] Gateway.